catseye/toolshelf/README.markdown

 ### How does it know how to build the executables from the sources? ###

+If the source has a cookie that specifies a `build_command` hint, that command will be used.
+Otherwise...

-If there is a script called `build.sh` or ♦ `make.sh`, it will run that.
+If there is a script called `build.sh` or `make.sh`, it will run that.
 Otherwise...

 If there's an `autogen.sh` ♦ but no `configure`, it runs that first, to